aspnet/SignalR/specs/TransportProtocols.md

 ## `POST [endpoint-base]/negotiate` request

 The `POST [endpoint-base]/negotiate` request is used to establish a connection between the client and the server.
 The content type of the response is `application/json`.
-The response to the `POST [endpoint-base]/negotiate` request contains one of two types of responses:
+The response to the `POST [endpoint-base]/negotiate` request contains one of three types of responses:

 1. A response that contains the `id` which will be used to identify the connection on the server and the list of the transports supported by the server.